dancer1325/prometheus/docs/configuration/configuration.md

           * YAML -- .yml OR .yaml --
           * JSON
         * ONLY well-formed target groups changes -> are applied
+  * use cases
+    * custom OR unusual
+    * relational database

 * syntax
     ```yaml